robertcornet/TUD_AI_driving/simulator/simulator_explained.md

 Inluded on this page is a folder with an older copy of that github, including the vehicle simulator.
 If you follow their installation guide, you can download the folder above and start training immediately.

+## Using the simulator
+- Define your objective and what states you can observe in your experiment.
+Make sure your controller does not rely on states that you can not observe in the real world!
+- Choose the time step for the agent (eg, 10 hz, 25hz, etc).
+The vehicle simulation updates at 1000hz for stable integration.
+- Define how you want an episode to start (*def reset()*) and when to end (*done*)
+- Construct your reward so it promotes the desired behaviour

+## states
+In the simulator you have access to the following vehicle states:

+- longitudinal velocity *u*
+- lateral velocity *v*
+- yaw rate *r*
+- longitudinal acceleration *a_x*
+- lateral acceleration *a_y*
+- wheel rotation velocities *Ω* (4x)

+Additionally, you can simulate what ultrasonic sensors would detect in different scenarios:
+- detecting room/racetrack borders
+- single object detection (eg. determining distance to leading car)

 # Primary Simulator Functions
 The most important functions are: